 On the tenth anniversary of Harambee, Bishop Javier Echevarría gave a conference on The Christian Heart, Motor of Social Development.
 As the same initiative celebrates its twentieth anniversary, and in the framework of this day of dialogue about social innovation, I would like to continue my predecessor’s reflections.
 In light of the social doctrine of the Church and the message of St. Josemaría, I will consider the social dimension of the Christian vocation.

-All of you, in very different ways and from different perspectives, are professionally dedicated to caring for and dignifying people, especially the most in need.
-You know from experience that, although institutions and structures are necessary, to achieve true integral development we need encounters between persons, to create contexts and conditions within which development can take place, to give the person the opportunity to perfect him or herself in all his or her dimensions.
+All of you, in very different ways and from different perspectives, are professionally dedicated to caring for and dignifying people, especially those most in need.
+You know from experience that, although institutions and structures are necessary, to achieve true integral development we need encounters between persons, creating contexts and conditions within which development can take place, and giving the person the opportunity to perfect him or herself in all his or her dimensions.
 As disciples of Jesus Christ, we are called by a new title — “Christian” — to care for people, to care for the world.

 What do we see in the world?
 Together with new possibilities for human development due to advances in healthcare, technology, communications and so many inspiring examples, we see injustices and wounds from which humanity bleeds.
 “In today’s world, poverty presents many faces: sick and elderly people treated with indifference, the loneliness felt by many abandoned people, the drama of refugees, and the destitution in which a large part of mankind lives, often as a result of injustices that cry out to Heaven.”